Rachaelehis/SALES-ANALYSIS/README.md

 This project analyzes customer performance data from a retail store.
 The goal is to uncover insights such as top-selling products, regional performance, and monthly sales revenue.
 These insights will be presented in an interactive Power BI dashboard for easy exploration.

 ## Data Source
-The project uses a CSV or Excel file (`CUSTOMER_DATA.csv` or `CUSTOMER_DATA.xlsx`) containing customer and sales transaction details.
+The project uses a CSV or Excel file ['CUSTOMER_DATA.csv'](https://github.com/Rachaelehis/SALES-ANALYSIS/blob/main/CUSTOMER%20DATA%20CSV.csv) containing customer and sales transaction details.
 Key data columns include:
 - Customer ID and Customer Demographics
 - Product Information (Product Type, Unit Price, Quantity Sold)
 - Regional Data (Region where each transaction occurred)